Sheekovic/1XBetCrash-Prediction/README.md

 Send the "/predict" command to the bot.

-Credits
+## Credits
-This project was created by Your Name.
+This project was created by Sheekovic.